loveorigami/yii2-gmap/README.md

 Usage
 -----

-To use GoogleMaps, you need to configure its [[userLocations]] property.
+To use GoogleMaps, you need to configure its [[locations]] property.
 For example:

 ```php
 echo lo\widgets\gmap\GoogleMaps::widget([